jleg13/Portfolio-2022/README.md

 ## Project Description

 This 2022 portfolio site uses *React* and *3.js* to display my latest projects from Github.
-This is a single page application that has helped instill the knowledge I have gained over the last few months whilst undertaking courses in React, Typescript and 3.js.
+This is a single page application that has helped instill the knowledge I have gained over the last few months whilst undertaking courses in **React**, **Typescript** and **3.js**.

-was undertaken to develop a portfolio to showcase the projects and skills I have acquired.
-It was built whilst learning the bootstrap framework and learning to use Sass to write the CSS styling.
 Features include:
-  -responsive design
-  -customised nav icon animation
-  -typewriter animation
-  -bootstrap image carousel to show casing projects
+  -3D Web element in react using *@react-three/fiber* -Dynamic repository data collection using Github API -CSS transitions/animations using *react-transition-group* -Simplified UI development using some *Semantic UI components*

 ## Deployment